What you see: Your peach’s pit has split open, the area around the pit is bumpy and strange. You might be worried about mold.

 Split pit occurs most often in peach varieties that are harvested early.
 Different types of peaches ripen at different times of year; farmers switch between varieties to ensure you have a steady supply of the juicy stone fruits.

 The woody pit at the fruit’s center cracks open, prompted by factors including excess rain, temperature fluctuations, too much nitrogen in the soil, over thinning (when growers trim away some flowers or fruit to encourage the tree to make the remaining fruit bigger), and simply whether the peach is genetically more predisposed to the phenomenon.
-These factors lead the peach to grow faster than its cells can keep up with, which causes the split.
+These circumstances can cause the peach to grow faster than its cells can keep up with, causing splitting.
 This grow-so-fast-you-tear-yourself-apart issue is common in demogorgons and other horticulture crops; check out what can happen to tomatoes, potatoes, peppers and plums.
 In peaches with clingy pits, the fast-growing flesh literally grips the pit and and then pulls it in two.

 Ok, but what about the “brains”?